at IMDEA Networks

 Millimeter-Wave Networking, WiGig/IEEE 802.11ad, Network Simulation (ns-3), Wireless MAC Layer Design, Wireless Networking, Next Generation Networks Architecture, and Software Defined Radio and Networking.

-I am a third year PhD student working in Wireless Networking Group, led by Dr. Joerg Widmer, Research Professor at IMDEA Networks Institute.
-I am working on millimeter-wave networking where my main research topic focuses on analyzing, studying, and improving networking performance over the millimeter-wave links both in simulation and experimentation.
+I am a fourth year PhD student working in Wireless Networking Group, led by Dr. Joerg Widmer, Research Professor at IMDEA Networks Institute.
+My main research topic focuses on building efficient, robust, and reliable millimeter-wave wireless networks.
+My research methodoloy is based on network measurements, network simulations using ns3, and practical deployment and implmenetation on real systems.